Carrot traceability app makes auditing and carrot inventory management easy and efficient, while reducing carrot waste.

-Carrot traceability app.
+Carrot traceability app:

-Inventory traceability
+Carrot Inventory traceability

-Manage incoming Carrot traceability inventory & storage inventory, capture supplier details, traceability and costs (optionally capture on PO in advance), create inventory & pallet labels, record storage location of inventory.
+Manage incoming traceability inventory & storage inventory, capture supplier details, traceability and costs (optionally capture on PO in advance), create inventory & pallet labels, record storage location of inventory.
 Automatic inventory audit trail and tracking.
 Unlimited inventory items.
 Bar-code inventory management.

-Stock-take traceability
+Carrot Stock-take onion traceability

 Perform stock-takes any time by category or storage location.
-Know how much onion inventory you have in real time, even search by storage location.
-Report by product line and storage location, or product category.
+Know how much inventory you have in real time, even search by storage location.

 OPTION:

-CARROT FARM Management
+Carrot FARM Management

-Full farm record keeping, activity management, best practices, budgeting, time-sheets, machinery costs, inventory, cherry farm traceability, PHI/WHP management, and more...
+Full farm record keeping, activity management, best practices, budgeting, time-sheets, machinery costs, inventory, cherry onion farm traceability, PHI/WHP management, and more...

-Sales, shipping, order traceability
+Carrot Sales, shipping, order traceability

-Traceability & recalls
+Carrot traceability & recalls

 Instant mock recalls both up and down the supply chain using keys based on supplier lot/batch, supplier name, delivery date, invoice #, inventory #, pallet #, customer reference, order # and more...
-Reduces fresh produce food safety compliance costs and makes audits easy.

-Invoices, BOL, labels for pallets & inventory traceability
+Carrot Invoices, BOL, labels for pallets & inventory traceability

 Choose from a gallery of invoices, bill of lading, freight notes, and industry standard fresh produce labels including Walmart, Tesco, Aldi, Coles, Pick 'n Save, Woolworths and more...